turtlecoin/turtlecoin-docs/docs/guides/mining/Mining-with-SBC.md

 cd xmrig && mkdir build && cd build
 ```

-Now we specify the build flags to optimize xmrig for your SBC in particular.
+Now we specify the build flags to optimize XMRig for your SBC in particular.
 You'll have to **only choose one of these**:

 * for any SBC:
 ```